11 min read

 Cost of living in Wellington

 When it comes to the cost of living in Wellington, accommodation is one of the most significant expenses.
-Wellington’s rental and housing market has struggled to keep up with its rising population, and rents and home prices have soared in recent years.
+In 2023, Wellington’s rental and housing market was struggling to keep up with its rising population, and rents and home prices soared.
+By 2024 with changes to the local economy, the rental market has cooled slightly.

 For Renters